Updated on 09.25.20

 - Bars and restaurants were allowed to reopen on Friday, May 15.

 - Tables must be six feet apart; six-person party limit.
 Up to 250 people, so long as social distancing guidelines are met, are allowed in a single, confined space.

 - Unlike most states with similar regulations, people from different households will be allowed to sit at the same table.
 Buffet service is not allowed, and all restaurant employees must be screened for Covid-19 symptoms before beginning work.

-- On July 13, the governor has extended the public health orders for restaurants and other public venues until July 31.
+- As of August 15, the governor has extended the public health orders for restaurants, bars, and other public areas until September 15.